 A report published in October 2009 by the Consortium on Chicago School Research at the University of Chicago Urban Education Institute sought to determine what effect this policy of closing schools was having, whether it was positive for students or not.

 School closings were a cornerstone of the Renaissance 2010 plan for Chicago public schools, which Duncan implemented.
-They are now a major source of contention in negotiations between teachers and the city right now.
-And rightfully so because, while closings have not conclusively improved students’ ability to achieve in the classroom, they have improved rival gang members’ ability to clash and fight each other in schools.
+It is a major source of contention in negotiations between teachers and the city right now.
+And rightfully so because if it has not conclusively improved students’ ability to achieve in the classroom, it has improved rival gang members’ ability to clash and fight in the classroom.

 Derrion Albert, a 16-year-old, was brutally beaten and killed outside Christian Fenger Academy High School on September 24, 2009.
 Teachers, students and activists in Chicago attributed his death to the fact that violence in schools has gone up as a result of school closings that have led to the mixing of gangs in schools.
 It seems the death was the product of a dispute between “neighborhood teens” and those from Altgeld Gardens, who had been transferred to Fenger when the school closest to the public housing complex was turned into a military academy.